scuzzydude/asimov/asimov.md

 # Genius Ancestry

-I grew up around baseball, but it never really took when I was young.
+As I said, I've been a fair-weather Astros fan.
+I grew up around baseball, but it never really took.
 I saw *Phi Slamma Jamma* on television and I was hooked on basketball.
 Baseball was so simple yet so complicated and slow, I just didn't have the attention span for it.
 Competitive baseball was usually outside in the summer months.
 Ideal baseball weather in Houston was about three weeks in January.
 Nikola Tesla, and not Michael Jordan, should be the patron saint of basketball, at least for ballers who grew up on the Gulf Coast.
-Tesla's genius benevolence of Air Conditioning, Hakeem Olajuwon, Jose Altuve and putting a man on the moon are what we value in Houston.
+Tesla's genius benevolence of Air Conditioning, Hakeem Olajuwon, Jose Altuve and putting a man on the moon are what we value in Houston, Amen.

 One common adage of parenthood is, "you don't know how good you got it."
 I like to bring this up when talking to my kids about the general suckage of the pandemic, and I know I'm right.
 The pandemic lockdowns would have sucked way worse for young people in the 1980s.

 I remember I was about twelve or thirteen and I was bitching to my grandpa about my summer job, working for my Uncle Clay.
 Uncle Clay drove around Clear Lake in a hatchback towing a trailer, mowing lawns for astronauts.
 In the summer, it was exactly like being in a sauna, but it wasn't like I was cutting the grass with a machete, my uncle had top-end riding mowers and the necessary gear.
 Regardless, by 10 a.m. every day I was praying for rain, and prayers worked about half the time.
 I guess I'm semi-holy.

-"I picked cotton when I was your age," my grandpa said.
+"I picked cotton when I was your age," Grandpa said.

 I knew where my grandpa grew up.
 It wasn't quite as humid as Clear Lake, but still Southeast Texas and ever hotter.